-The Office of Anticorruption and Integrity (OAI) conducts project procurement-related reviews (PPRRs) on active ADB-financed, administered or supported projects, to confirm compliance with applicable ADB's policies, guidelines, and the loan agreement, with a focus on preventing and detecting integrity violations.
+The Office of Anticorruption and Integrity (OAI) conducts project procurement-related reviews (PPRRs) on active ADB-financed, administered or supported projects, to confirm compliance with applicable ADBs policies, guidelines, and loan/grant agreements, with a focus on preventing and detecting integrity violations.

 PPRRs provide greater assurance that project funds are used for intended development objectives and beneficiaries.
 PPRRs help the implementing agencies and the project teams identify and develop preventive measures to mitigate fiduciary risks, improve project management, and enhance project implementation.
-OAI conducts selected PPRRs in close collaboration with Supreme Audit Institutions—national organizations that set standards for audit work.
-See the PPRR process.
+OAI conducts selected PPRRs in close collaboration with Supreme Audit Institutions--national organizations that set standards for audit work.
+Close liaison with the developing member country’s project officers is fundamental to the PPRR process.

 |PPRRs do||PPRRs do not|

-These reviews fulfill OAI’s proactive and preventive role in combating fraud and corruption.
+PPRRs form part of OAI’s proactive and preventive activities role in combating fraud and corruption.
 The reviews are in line with ADB's efforts to manage for development results.

 Recently posted PPRRs: